apiato/documentation/docs/general/faq.md

 It's recommended that the front-end Apps code live outside apiato completely.
 Example in `clients/web/` directory, separated from the Server code (apiato Code).

-The front-end App should be able to run as a stand alone App, and it can consume the Server API or other Testing API's.
+The front-end App should be able to run as a stand-alone App, and it can consume the Server API or other Testing API's.

 You can configure NGINX to serve the Front-end and the Back-end each on a different domain or on subdomains *(Example `app.com` for the front-end App and `api.app.com` for the API)*.